exchhattu/TimeSeriesWeatherForecast-Regression-SVR/README.md

 method is only used in LR and SVR.

 ## **Programs**
-* Program, which wraps multiple machine learning algorithm, was developed.
-They encapsulated programs are linear regresion with different regularization methods, supprot vector regression, and RNN using keras.
-Here are the way how these program was used.
+* Program, which wraps multiple machine learning algorithms, was developed.
+The encapsulated programs are linear regresion with different regularization methods, supprot vector regression, and RNN using keras (added later).
+Here are the way how these program can be used.
-* Although multiple approaches were created, random search cross validation was used since it provided better result with limited computing resources.
+* Although multiple approaches were created, random search cross validation was used since it provided better result with limited computing resource.

 ### **Usage:**
-* It provides avialable options.

 ```python
 $ python3 ./LRModelRandCV.py -h
 ```